Druzai/Bot_Mc_discord/README.md

 double click on executable file, current working directory will be set as your home directory (`~`) and bot couldn't find config and key.

-For the bot to properly start the Minecraft server you have to have `*.command` or `*.sh` file (in bot setting you can set name for this script) in your root Minecraft server directory!
+For the bot to properly start the Minecraft server you have to have `*.command` or `*.sh` script (in bot setting you can set name for this script) in your root Minecraft server directory!
 Example of file can be seen above in [Linux](#linux) section.